 Are you a new parent?
 Well, if so, you might still be overwhelmed at times and sleep deprived all the time.
 Another universal parent emotion is wanting the best for your child.
 As a parent, you want the best for your child–to provide your child with the latest and greatest if that’s what it takes.
 The drive to do everything in your power to insure that child of yours has what they need to succeed is strong…and you know who else knows that?
 Marketers.

 Even before Facebook allowed the personal data of its users to be collected, sold and used by…well, by who knows whom or how many, Madison Avenue-types knew just how to hook parents into what they were selling.
-Over the last few decades parents have been sold all kinds of products with the implicit—and sometimes explicit—promise of making children smarter.
-With those kinds of promises, it’s not surprising parents opt for products they feel will boost their baby’s or child’s brain power.
+Over the last few decades parents have been sold all kinds of products with the implicit—and sometimes explicit—promise of making their children smarter.
+With those kinds of promises, is it any wonder parents opt for those products?
+Who wouldn’t if it’s supposed to boost their baby’s or child’s brain power?!

 IT STARTED WITH MOZART

 Classical music—what’s not to like?
-A very small study of college students somehow was used as the impetus for the creation of a whole new field of baby and/or children’s products—ones that purportedly increased their intelligence—and subsequent, massive marketing campaign to sell those products was born.
+A very small study of college students, listening to classical music, was used as the impetus for the creation of a whole new field of baby and/or children’s products.
+I like classical music, but somehow this study was the basis for these products that purportedly increased babies’ intelligence.
+With that kind of claim it wasn’t long before a massive marketing campaign to sell those products was born.

 With the new millennium, the tech revolution in education was in full force.
 The stated goal was to have a computer on every desk—ways to fulfill that varied from district to district.
 I remember my kids’ elementary school having a computer lab—instructed by another of the many specialists schools use now.